Borghese-Gladiator/pay-to-vote-dapp/README.md

   - Display loading for every setup check that user needs to go through.
 Show button to enter app if all checked.
 - Rewrote components to have PropTypes to debug more easily
 - Rewrote smart contract backend to be called more easily (used reference [https://medium.com/robhitchens/solidity-crud-part-1-824ffa69509a](https://medium.com/robhitchens/solidity-crud-part-1-824ffa69509a))
+- Wrote up HardHat tests to validate smart contract
 - Set up src/components/UserSetup to use MetaMask and ethers.js to check for account properly and prompt for input

 #### Bugs
 - When you have 0 ETH, check which account you are using and what network you are on.
 In MetaMask, name your accounts names like Local_Test_Account and Ropsten_Test_Account to clearly see which network you should be on when using them.
-- ```Error: call revert exception (method="greet()", errorArgs=null, errorName=null, errorSignature=null, reason=null, code=CALL_EXCEPTION, version=abi/5.5.0)``` - error since it can't find contract method (most likely wrong address)
+- ```Error: call revert exception (method="greet()", errorArgs=null, errorName=null, errorSignature=null, reason=null, code=CALL_EXCEPTION, version=abi/5.5.0)``` AND server logs ```WARNING: Calling an account which is not a contract```
-  - redeploy contracts to local network and update values in .env.local
+  - REDEPLOY contracts to local network (usually running on wrong network I believe)
+  - Double check values in .env.local
-  - in MetaMask, switch to Test Account in MetaMask (one of the accounts listed when hardhat is starting up locally)
+  - Switch to Test Account in MetaMask (one of the accounts listed when hardhat is starting up locally)
 - ```{"code":-32602,"message":"Trying to send a raw transaction with an invalid chainId.
 The expected chainId is 31337"``` - fix by updating hardhat.config.js (missing ```hardhat: { chainId: 337 }```) [https://hardhat.org/metamask-issue.html](https://hardhat.org/metamask-issue.html)
 - ```MetaMask - RPC Error: [ethjs-query] while formatting outputs from RPC '{"value":{"code":-32603,"data":{"code":-32000,"message":"Nonce too high.
 Expected nonce to be 2 but got 9.
 Note that transactions can't be queued when automining."}}}'``` - Reset Account (occurred when using same account but switching which app was running)
 - ```Warning: Can't perform a React state update on an unmounted component.``` - Occurred after I used dynamic imports.
 Fix with useAsync hook.